NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

   - Instruct the browser to update the URL in the address bar and the state of the back and forward buttons.
   - Install event handlers to intercept and handle clicks on the back and forward buttons.

 Client-side navigation requires the application to load additional code to simulate the default browser behavior and to manage routing on the client, rather than relying on the server for that like in traditional navigation.
-This can lead to increased client-side code size and added complexity, which may be excessive for certain websites and applications.
+This increases the client-side code size and adds complexity, which can be excessive for many websites and applications.

 However, client-side navigation is often a performance requirement in JavaScript-heavy [single-page applications](https://en.wikipedia.org/wiki/Single-page_application) (SPAs).
 It is also essential for applications that want to support URL-based navigation while maintaining the state of the page.
 For instance, in an audio streaming website, users expect the audio to continue playing seamlessly as they navigate between different pages.